Closed Cell vs Open Cell Foam: Pros and Cons

 It's also very durable and helps block sound.
 This makes it a versatile choice for many projects.

-What is Open Cell Foam?
+What Is Open Cell Spray Foam?

 Open-cell spray foam has a porous structure with smaller cells.
 This lets air and moisture move through it, making it breathable.
 It's cheaper than closed-cell foam and great for places needing air flow, like attics and walls.